yochaigal/cairn/wip/2e/setting-seeds.md

 ## The Realm

-A **Realm** is a general term for the combination of terrain, political boundaries, and people that live in a particular place.
-This term can also refer to the overall "theme" of your setting, as well as the sorts of adventures the player characters will get up to.
-Realms are defined by the culture of the people that live there, their ambitions, their resources, and the Factions that rule them.
-Each realm is made up of four or more regions, connected through the overarching theme.
+A **Realm** is a general term for the combination of regions, encompassing multiple maps and potentially hundreds of places for the characters to visit and interact with.
+Regions are defined by the culture of the people that live in its boundaries, their ambitions, their resources, and the Factions that rule them.

 ### Materials Required